thegeneschool/metagenomics/docs/qc.md

     conda install -y -n workshop bowtie2 numpy scipy matplotlib
     ```

-Once `metaphlan` has been downloaded we can run it on our QC samples:
+Once `metaphlan` has been prepared we can run it on our QC samples:

 !!! example "Running `metaphlan` on our data"
     ```bash